viroulep/viroulep.github.io/about.md

 ### World Cube Association

-The [World Cube Association](https://www.worldcubeassociation.org/){:target="_blank"} (WCA) governs competitions for all Rubik-like puzzles.
+The [World Cube Association](https://www.worldcubeassociation.org/){:target="_blank"} (WCA) governs competitions for twisty puzzles.
 Every competition must have a "main judge", called the "Delegate", who makes sure the WCA Regulations are followed at all time during the competition.

 I became a WCA Delegate back in 2010, and since then my cubing interest has more and more leant towards the organization of competitions and developing Speedcubing in France and in foreign countries.

 Since January 2016, I am also a member of the WCA Regulations Committee (WRC), in charge of managing the WCA Regulations applied in official competitions.
+I'm also a member of the WCA software team since 2016.

 ### Association Française de Speedcubing (AFS)